-Meeting Date: October 6, 2020 Title: Recommendations for the Maintenance and Improvement of Road Drainage Description: As per Council resolution CW2020-009, staff were directed to provide a report to Council that outlines recommendations for the maintenance and improvement of road drainage.
-Ward Number: All Author and Title: David Lembke - Roads Operations Manager West A

-That Report RD2020-003 Recommendations for the Maintenance and Improvement of Road Drainage, be received;

-That Staff be directed to present the in house ditching crew option for consideration in the 2022 Budget; and

-That this recommendation be brought forward to Council for consideration at the next Regular Council Meeting.
+October 6, 2020

+Title: Recommendations for the Maintenance and Improvement of Road Drainage Description: As per Council resolution CW2020-009, staff were directed to provide a report to Council that outlines recommendations for the maintenance and improvement of road drainage.
+Ward Number: All Author and Title: David Lembke - Roads Operations Manager West A Recommendation on(s): 2020-003 Recommendations for the Maintenance and ad Drainage, be received; That Staff be consideration in the directed to present the in house ditching crew option for 2022 Budget; and That this recommendation be brought forward to Council for consideration at the next Regular Council Meeting.
+Department Head: Financial/Legal/HF R/Other: Chief Administrative Officer: